jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 </div>

+Motivation

 From the point of view of the end users a system is created or modified to improve support of a business activity and/or improve the quality.

+Form

 <div class="formalpara-title">